argumentcomputer/zk-light-clients/aptos/docs/src/components/client.md

 The current implementation of the client is specifically designed to cover the worst case scenario of having to handle the proofs generation in parallel.
 This flow happens during initialization where we prove the latest epoch change on the Aptos network while producing an inclusion proof for a given account at the latest block.

+The client currently only requests and verifies STARK proofs.
+The proof servers have support for generating and verifying SNARK proofs, but the bundled simple client does not yet make use of this.